Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 In the poem, the poet addresses his beloved as সুরঞ্জনা (Suranjana); a mysterious word with its roots in Sanskrit.
 I do not know Sanskrit well enough.
 However, I read somewhere that Suranjana means an imprisoned goddess or princess, which works flawlessly in the curvature of space and time where I reside.

 So, here is my unsuccessful attempt to translate this beautiful poem.
-I apologize in advance for my poor English and perhaps for butchering a beautiful poem; I wish I were capable of expressing my feelings in English as well.
+I apologize in advance for my poor English and perhaps for butchering a beautiful poem; I wish I were capable of expressing my feelings in English properly.

 ---
 ### The imprisoned goddess